 The 1st stage of the Giro is an 8.2 kilometres individual time trial.
 Following the start in the old town of Bologna the riders tackle the Colle della Guardia at kilometre 6.2.
 The haul up to the Santuario della Madonna di San Luca at the top is 2 kilometres and averaging 11%, while its steepest ramps are 18%.
 Presumably, the hilly time trial is included to tempt 2017 champion Tom Dumoulin into participation.

-To all appearances, the Giro d’Italia would not mind Tom Dumoulin lining-up at the Big Start in Bologna.
-The 1st stage is tailor made for the 2017 winner of the race and to make participation even more tempting the ninth day of action serves a hilly individual time trial of 34.7 kilometres.
+Stage 7 serves a promising finale in the capital city of the Abruzzo region, L’Aquila, before the 8th stage travels from Tortoreto Lido to a downhill finish in Pesaro.
+The Giro’s 9th stage is an individual time trial of 34.7 kilometres.
 The start ramp is situated in coastal town Riccione and the riders tackle two climbs in the final 12 kilometres.
-The finish of this already confirmed ITT is in micro-state San Marino.
+The finish is in micro-state San Marino.

 Giro d’Italia 2019: Route maps, height profiles and more

-Click on the images to zoom.
+Click on the images to zoom